semiprime/pygenda/docs/known_issues.md

 Testing
 -------
-* Need to test that iCal files/data can be read by other applications and Pygenda can read files/data from other applications.

-* Need to expand unit testing (currently just test_repeats.py and test_ongoing.py) and other tests (currently just manually checking a few test*.ics files).

 * Need to test with corrupt iCal files.
 (Including when files become corrupt while the program is running.)
 Use a fuzzer?
   ? https://pypi.org/project/pythonfuzz/